algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 #### Risks

-The risks would principally concern the hardware part of this project, as the team is concerned the software part it is our role to find potential against them.
+The risks would principally concern the hardware part of this project, as the team is concerned with the software part it is our role to find potential against them.

 The risks are the following: